torreyma/satscan_R_functions/README.md

 # satscan_R_functions
 This repository contains functions for generating SaTScan related items.
-It is a work in progress (in other words, there are likely some bugs) and will be updated reglarly.
+It is a work in progress (in other words, there are likely some bugs) and will be updated regularly.

 At this point in time, the following functions are available: